golang/vscode-go/README.md

 guidance.

 If you are new to Go, [this article](https://golang.org/doc/code.html) provides the overview on Go code organization and basic `go` commands.
-Watch [this video from the Go Open Source Live conference] for an explanation of how to build your first Go application using VS Code Go.
+Watch ["Getting started with VS Code Go"] for an explanation of how to build your first Go application using VS Code Go.

 ## Features